ryan-mahoney/presentations/mmm/deck.md

 ## Subtle Reasons

-- Fixing a software defect has a substantial (20-50%) chance of introducing another.
+- Fixing a software defect has a substantial (20-50%) chance of introducing another software defect.
 So the whole process is two steps forward and one step back.
-- More specialized sub-task workers usually means fewer people comprehensive understanding all the code, introducing more issues that are harder to detect and harder to fix
+- More specialized sub-task workers usually means fewer people comprehensive understanding all the code, so defects are harder to detect in part that are unknown to individual sub-task workers and harder to fix (less context)

 ---